Anele-Aneal-Tose/Real-Time-Fitness-Tracker/Use_Case_Diagram.md

 * API Data Integration: Provides real-time health and fitness data.

 ### Addressing Stakeholders Concerns
-This diagram addresses stakeholder concerns from Assignment 4 by clearly mapping which actors interact with which system functionalities, ensuring that user requirements (like real-time data and personalized recommendations) and system constraints (such as secure integration with APIs) are modeled effectively.
+<p>This diagram addresses stakeholder concerns from Assignment 4 by clearly mapping which
+actors interact with which system functionalities, ensuring that user requirements (like real-time data and personalized recommendations) and system constraints (such as secure integration with APIs) are modeled effectively.</p>